The Six Fifth Wheels I Would Buy Today

 - Everyone’s needs are different, and this is just based on what we think are important.

 - It took a lot of time to learn about RV construction.
 There was not one place I could find to go to for comprehensive reports or explanations about all construction methods.
+In the end, you will not be selecting a trailer just because the slide mechanism is better or it does not have USB charging ports!
+Pay attention to the bigger concerns such as water tank size.

 Then select one manufacturer with a floor plan we prefer and buy new or used depending on budget